Temporary Total Disability Lawyer

 | Why to Choose Law Offices of Patrick O’Brien

-You should choose the Law Offices of Patrick S. O’Brien because he will personally handle your claim.
+You should choose the Law Offices of Patrick S. O’Brien as your temporary total disability lawyer because he will personally handle your claim.
 At other firms, the work is done by paralegals or secretaries and the worker will have little to no contact with the lawyer until a hearing is set.
 We will walk you through the process and Patrick will personally be available to answer all questions which relate to your claim.
+We answer calls and provide the personalized care and attention you deserve.

 Temporary Total Disability is computed by a set scale under Missouri law.
 The current top rate for TTD is $947.64/week.
 The employee is eligible to receive up to two-thirds (⅔) of his/her current average weekly wage.
 The $947.64 is the most a worker may receive.
 TTD is one part of compensation a worker may receive.